 Design Selection Process

 On the 15th December 2004, the Governor of Eesti Pank, Vahur Kraft, disclosed the winner of the competition for the design of the national side of Estonian euro coins.
-The winning design was by Lembit Lõhmus who received…Continue
+The winning design was by Lembit Lõhmus who received 12,482 votes from a total of 45,453 votes.
+The design…Continue

 Added by euroHOBBY on January 20, 2013 at 12:53 — No Comments

 Today, Eesti Pank issued a silver €12 collector coin dedicated to the XXX Summer Olympic Games in London.
-One coin costs 40 euros and…Continue
+One coin costs 40 euros and the coins are sold at the Museum of Eesti Pank, at the e-store of Eesti Post and at SEB bank offices across…Continue

 This year, Eesti Pank is supplementing the stock of circulation coins by 1- and 2-cent coins.
-The new coins are released today…Continue
+The new coins are released today through banks and trading companies, depending on demand.
+Eesti Pank has commissioned 25 million coins of each…Continue

-The above set is now available for sale from the central bank of Estonia official eSHOP, 3500 sets were made and each set is being sold for €98 - each person can…Continue
+The above set is now available for sale from the central bank of Estonia official eSHOP, 3500 sets were made and each set is being sold for €98 - each person can order up to 3 sets

 Estonia this September will issue its first set of standard coins in Proof version.
 The set will include all the 8 standard coins from the 1c up to €2.
 The mintage volume will be very low, only 3,500 sets will be made.
 Once issued they will be put for sale on the Eesti Post website here…Continue

 Estonia next year will issue its first 2 euro commemorative coin to commemorate the 10 Years since euro banknotes and coins started to circulate in back then the 12 nations of the euro area.
 This coin will be issued in all the current 17 euro area countries.
-Estonia will mint 2,000,000 of this coin and has no plans to…Continue
+Estonia will mint 2,000,000 of this coin and has no plans to issue a national 2 euro commemorative coin in…Continue

 “Many people will certainly want to keep the sents, many sents have been lost and many have travelled abroad in the pockets of foreigners,” Banking Association…